 Below are the biggest individual match result payouts for each division.
 If you backed any of these, congratulations!

 English Premier League – West Brom to beat Chelsea at odds of 14

 West Brom pulled off a huge shock at Stamford Bridge, as they became the 1st team to beat Thomas Tuchel’s Chelsea.
 Not only did they win, they did it in style.
-A 5-2 victory meant anyone brave enough to take the price of 14 on offer at Stake (review, bettors are geo-blocked) would have enjoyed watching their bet cruise home.
+A 5-2 victory meant anyone brave enough to take the price of 14 on offer at Stake would have enjoyed watching their bet cruise home.
 In fact, the correct score of 5-2 paid out at a crazy price of 126!